 Is Geothermal Energy Environmentally Friendly?

-This natural recycling is the most effective and eco-friendly way to renew the resource and also keep emissions at an all-time low.
-Many geothermal sources of energy also double as scenic locations that are considered national treasures.
-For example, Yellowstone National Park has fumaroles and geysers that have their own legal protection.
+This natural recycling is the most effective and eco-friendly way to renew the resource and keep emissions at an all-time low.
+Many geothermal energy sources also double as scenic locations considered national treasures.
+For example, Yellowstone National Park has fumaroles and geysers that have their legal protection.

-This has led to global warming, a die-off of the bees and other animals, and increased genetic abnormalities in humans.
-All these can be directly linked to the negative effects moderns fuels have on the environment.
+This has led to global warming, a die-off of the bees and other animals, and increased human genetic abnormalities.
+All these can be directly linked to modern fuels’ negative effects on the environment.

-Geothermal power alternatively is not only renewable, and it is generated mostly as a side effect of nature.
-The most common form of geothermal power plants is those that are located near or on hot spots.
+Geothermal power is renewable and is generated mostly as a side effect of nature.
+The most common form of geothermal power plants is located near or on hot spots.

-These hydrothermal plants harness the natural violence and power of magma in these geologic zones.
+These hydrothermal plants harness magma’s natural violence and power in these geologic zones.

-Areas under the crust that are rich in hot molten rock naturally produce extremely hot water.
-This water and steam are converted into power instead of the naturally generated energy being wasted.
-For plants such as these, the effects on the environment are completely benign.
+Areas under the crust rich in hot molten rock naturally produce extremely hot water.
+This water and steam are converted into power instead of being wasted, and the effects on the environment are completely benign for plants such as these.

-While this is still better in terms of pollution, there are some downsides to drilling into the earth.
-These plants also use binary, flash, or direct steam to convert the mined energy into useable power.
+While this is still better in terms of pollution, drilling into the earth has some downsides.
+These plants also use binary, flash, or direct steam to convert the mined energy into usable power.

-Unlike the other form of conversion, cooling technology is required.
-This will have a different impact on the environment as the process used for cooling will produce a certain amount of waste.
+Unlike the other forms of conversion, cooling technology is required.
+This will impact the environment differently as the cooling process will produce a certain amount of waste.

 See Related: Here’s How to Achieve Carbon Neutrality